mcm1957/mcm1957/README.md

   You can send an email to mcm57@gmx.at or ask at ioBrokers telegram channels.

-- If you want to support me, you can:
+- If you want to support me (- some computer equipment is always to replace -) or simply say "Thanks for the work", you can:

   [![Paypal Donation](https://img.shields.io/badge/paypal-donate%20|%20spenden-blue.svg)](https://paypal.me/martinmichalecz)<br>
   [Paypal me](https://paypal.me/martinmichalecz)